 Audio Transfer Learning Using Experiment Manager

-This example shows how to configure an experiment that compares the performance of multiple pretrained networks when applied to a speech command recognition task using transfer learning.
-It highlights Experiment Manager (Deep Learning Toolbox)'s capability to tune hyperparameters and easily compare results between the different pretrained networks using both built-in and user-defined metrics.
+This example shows how to configure an experiment that compares the performance of multiple pretrained networks in a speech command recognition task using transfer learning.
+This example uses the Experiment Manager app to tune hyperparameters and compare results between the different pretrained networks by using both built-in and user-defined metrics.

-Audio Toolbox™ provides a variety of pretrained networks for audio processing, and each consists of a different architecture that requires different data pre-processing.
+Audio Toolbox™ provides a variety of pretrained networks for audio processing, and each network has a different architecture that requires different data preprocessing.
 These differences result in tradeoffs between the accuracy, speed, and size of the various networks.
-Experiment Manager organizes the results of training experiments to highlight the strengths and weaknesses of each individual network so you can select the network that best fits your constraints.
+Experiment Manager organizes the results of the training experiments to highlight the strengths and weaknesses of each individual network so you can select the network that best fits your constraints.

-The example compares the performance of the YAMNet and VGGish pretrained networks, as well as a custom-designed network that is trained from scratch.
-See Deep Network Designer (Deep Learning Toolbox) to explore other pretrained network options supported by Audio Toolbox™.
+The example compares the performance of the YAMNet (Audio Toolbox) and VGGish (Audio Toolbox) pretrained networks, as well as a custom network that you train from scratch.
+See Deep Network Designer to explore other pretrained network options supported by Audio Toolbox™.

 Open Experiment Manager